stripe/poncho/README.md

 ## JSON APIs

-If your API only returns JSON then Poncho has a convienant `JSONMethod` class which will ensure that all response bodies are converted into JSON and that the correct content type header is set.
+If your API only returns JSON then Poncho has a convenient `JSONMethod` class which will ensure that all response bodies are converted into JSON and that the correct content type header is set.